Julita Marshall Discusses Common Purposes of Human Resources

 Julita Marshall started in the field as an HR Generalist.
 She was exposed to employee and labor relations working in union and non-union environments.
 Employee and labor relations focuses on relations with employees and with each other.
 Additionally, Julita Marshall successfully refined the performance management process at her company, provided employee relation guidance, used unique recruitment marketing tools to find superior applicants, and mastered learning and applying the latest HR technologies.

-As a tech expert, Julita Marshall has worked to make many aspects of HR more software-based.
-This helps streamline processes and leaves less room for human error.
+As a tech expert, Julita Marshall has worked to make many aspects of HR more software based.
+This helps streamline processes and leave less room for human error.

 "Working in HR is difficult but rewarding work," Julita Marshall of Aurora said.
 "Our goal is always to look out for everyone's best interest, including employee satisfaction as well as company profits."